bacontime/blog-mirror/art/jianpu.md

 </pre>

 The dashes indicate that the previous note should be extended by one quarter note.
-Like is staff notation, a dot after a note indicate that a note's duration should be extended by 50%.
+Like in staff notation, a dot after a note indicate that a note's duration should be extended by 50%.

 Underlining a note halves its duration.